From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model

 \section{Abstract}

 We study online learning in the random-order model, where the multiset of loss functions is chosen adversarially but revealed in a uniformly random order.
-Building on the \emph{batch-to-online} conversion by Dong and Yoshida (2023), we show that if an offline algorithm admits a $(1+\varepsilon)$-approximation guarantee and the effect of $\varepsilon$ on its \emph{average sensitivity} is characterized by a function $\varphi(\varepsilon)$, then an adaptive choice of~$\varepsilon$ yields a \emph{small-loss} regret bound of $\tilde O(\varphi^{\star}(\mathrm{OPT}_T))$, where $\varphi^{\star}$ is the concave conjugate of~$\varphi$, $\mathrm{OPT}_T$ is the offline optimum over $T$ rounds, and $\tilde O$ hides polylogarithmic factors in $T$.
-Our method requires no regularity assumptions on loss functions, such as smoothness, and can be viewed as a generalization of the AdaGrad-style tuning applied to the approximation parameter~$\varepsilon$.
-Our result recovers and strengthens the $(1+\varepsilon)$-approximate regret bounds of Dong and Yoshida (2023) and yields small-loss regret bounds for online $k$-means clustering, low-rank approximation, and regression.
-We further apply our framework to online submodular function minimization using $(1\pm\varepsilon)$-cut sparsifiers of submodular hypergraphs, obtaining a small-loss regret bound of $\tilde O\prn[\big]{n^{3/4}\prn[\big]{1 + \OPT_T^{3/4}}}$, where $n$ is the ground-set size; we also demonstrate its applicability to online $\ell_1$ regression.
-Our work sheds light on the power of sparsification and related techniques in establishing small-loss regret bounds in the random-order model, without requiring structural assumptions on loss functions, such as linearity or smoothness.\looseness=-1
+By extending the \emph{batch-to-online} transformation of Dong and Yoshida (2023), we show that if an offline algorithm enjoys a $(1+\varepsilon)$-approximation guarantee, an \emph{average sensitivity} bound controlled by a function $\varphi(\varepsilon)$, and stability with respect to $\varepsilon$, then we can obtain a \emph{small-loss} regret bound typically of order $\tilde O(\varphi^{\star}(\mathrm{OPT}_T))$, where $\varphi^{\star}$ is the concave conjugate of $\varphi$, $\mathrm{OPT}_T$ is the offline optimum over $T$ rounds, and $\tilde O$ hides polylogarithmic factors in $T$.
+Our result refines their original $(1+\varepsilon)$-approximate regret guarantee and applies to a broad class of problems, including online $k$-means clustering and online low-rank approximation.
+We further apply our approach to online submodular function minimization using $(1\pm\varepsilon)$-cut sparsifiers of submodular hypergraphs, obtaining a small-loss regret bound of $\smash{\tilde O(n^3 + n^{3/4}\mathrm{OPT}_T^{3/4})}$, where $n$ is the ground-set size; we also demonstrate its applicability to online $\ell_1$ regression.
+Our work sheds light on the power of sparsification and related algorithmic techniques in achieving small-loss regret bounds in the random-order model, without requiring structural assumptions on loss functions, such as linearity or smoothness.\looseness=-1